 My connection to HIFN comes through my Mom who was a descendant of William Solomon (Peshikense).
-He lived out on Henvey Inlet in our villages identified on our maps, in the early 1800's.
+He lived out on Henvey Inlet in the early 1800's.
 He and his wife, Ogamikwe later moved to Shebahonaning (Killarney) where I was born, many years later of course.

-I first worked for HIFN in the mid 1980's, managed training funds in the 1990's and then special projects starting in 2003.
+I first worked for HIFN in the mid 1980's and managed HIFN training funds in the 1990's while at Gezhtoojig.
+In 2003 I was hired by the Band to manage special projects.
 I investigated the wind farm in 2007 and became President and CEO of Nigig Power Corporation in 2010 with the mandate to develop the Project with the Nigig Board/Team, Chief McQuabbie and Council.